-Mineral Resources and Mineral Reserves at Eagle and Eagle East have been estimated using metal prices of US\$2.75/lb copper and US\$8.00/lb nickel.
+Mineral Resources and Mineral Reserves at Eagle and Eagle East have been estimated using metal prices of US\$3.00/lb copper and US\$6.50/lb nickel.

 The Eagle Mineral Resources and Reserves are reported above a fixed NSR cut-off of US\$108/t.
-The Eagle East Mineral Resources and Reserves are reported above a fixed NSR cut-offs of US\$142/t and US\$158/t respectively.
+The Eagle East Mineral Resources are reported above a fixed NSR cut-off of US\$142/t and the Mineral Reserves are reported above US\$142/t for long-hole stopes and US\$150/t for cut-and-fill stopes.
 The NSR is calculated on a recovered payable basis considering nickel, copper, cobalt, gold and PGM grades, metallurgical recoveries, prices and realization costs.
-The Eagle Mineral Resource and Reserve estimates are prepared by the mine's geology and mine engineering department under the guidance of Robert Mahin, former Exploration Manager and Josh Lam, PEng, Senior Mine Engineer, both of whom are employees of Eagle Mine.
-The Eagle East Mineral Resource estimate was prepared by Graham Greenway, P.Geo, Group Resource Geologist, Lundin Mining.
-Robert Mahin, CPG, prepared the Eagle Mineral Resource estimate and reviewed and verified the Eagle East Mineral Resource estimate.
-Josh Lam, PEng, reviewed and verified the Eagle and Eagle East Mineral Reserve estimates and the scientific and technical information on Eagle and Eagle East contained in this AIF.
-Messrs.
-Greenway, Mahin and Lam are Qualified Persons as defined under NI 43-101.
+The Eagle Mineral Resource and Mineral Reserve estimates are prepared by the mine's geology and mine engineering department under the guidance of Lars Olaussen, Technical Services Principal and Josh Lam, P.Eng, Mine Superintendent, both of whom are employees of Eagle Mine.
+The Eagle East Mineral Resource estimate was prepared by Graham Greenway, P.Geo, Group Resource Geologist, Lundin Mining, who also reviewed and verified the Eagle Mineral Resource estimate.
+Josh Lam, P.Eng, reviewed and verified the Eagle and Eagle East Mineral Reserve estimates.
+Both Messrs.
+Greenway and Lam are Qualified Persons as defined under NI 43-101.

-SCHEDULE B
+SCHEDULE B: Audit Committee Mandate